cnorick/nathanorick.com/_posts/you-need-a-blog/2022-01-27-you-need-a-blog.md

 But we all know that's fantasy.
 No one ever works in a vacuum.
 In real life, building software often ([but not always, apparently](https://stackoverflow.blog/2021/12/31/700000-lines-of-code-20-years-and-one-developer-how-dwarf-fortress-is-built/)) requires teams of people.
 Even if you're working all alone on a pet project, you're not actually doing it alone.
-You're likely working with libraries built on top of libraries built on top of other libraries written by someone else (who wrote some technical documentation you read).
+You're likely working with libraries built on top of libraries built on top of other libraries written by someone else (who probably also wrote some technical documentation accompanying the code).
 That's just the nature of software.
 Many systems are just too complex for a single person to fully understand.
 So, like it or not, we must work in teams.
 And **to work effectively in a team, you must _communicate_ effectively**.